 - 1. The certifying entity will review applications for training providers interested in becoming an "approved training provider". - 2.
 The certifying entity will review that all training programs meet the minimum standards for training entities in accordance with this policy. - 3.
 The certifying entity will notify the training provider applicant within 90 days from the date of receipt of a complete application. - 4.
 Approval for training provider will be valid for two years from date of approval. - 5.
-Update to training curricula following approval require prior approval by the certifying entity before training provider may use the updated training content. - A. Substantive changes must be submitted to the certifying entity for approval 60 days in advance of their intended use. - B. The certifying entity will notify the approved training provider of status within 90 days of receipt of a complete application from the training provider.
+Update to training curricula following approval require prior approval by the certifying entity before training provider may use the updated training content. - A. Substantive changes must be submitted to the certifying entity for approval 90 days in advance of their intended use, and are subject to fees. - B. The certifying entity will notify the approved training provider of status within 90 days of receipt of a complete application from the training provider. - C. Detailed submission instructions and additional requirements are available here.